LukasBombach/de1/packages/specs/concept.md

 |                                 |               |         |                    |                             |
 |                                 |               |         |                    |                             |
 |                                 |               |         |                    |                             |

-<sup>1</sup>: Will ask users for permission every time the page is opened and requires them to select the DE1 from a pop up

 ## TypeScript